 Cost | Residents pay rent | Subsidized and free or at minimal cost to residents |

 Sober living homes provide essential support to people in addiction recovery.
-They offer a structured, supportive environment that promotes long-term sobriety while easing the transition back to independent living.
-Here are the key benefits:
+They offer structured, supportive environments that promote long-term sobriety while easing the transition back to independent living.

 Sober living homes ensure a drug- and alcohol-free setting, which is crucial for preventing relapse and maintaining sobriety, especially during the critical early recovery period.